-ETELÄ-PASILA HIGH-RISE AREA

-The redeveloped competition entry "Etelä-Pasila" creates a new typology north of the perimeter blocks of downtown Helsinki.
+and the design and development of high-rise districts.
+ETELÄ-PASILA HIGH-RISE AREA The redeveloped competition entry "Etelä-Pasila" creates a new typology north of the perimeter blocks of downtown Helsinki.
 We believe that the best possible future for the city includes a wide variety of neighborhoods for the diversifying population to choose from.
 Finnish cities rarely rise above the height of eight floors.
 Some high-rise areas are being developed along urban perimeters, but none of those truly create a new high-rise district.
 None of those developments offer places with naturally contrasting towers creating multidimensional, deep space - in our opinion multiplying one tower is not enough.
 The new Etelä-Pasila high-rise area creates an excellent possibility to connect the Pasila railway station to central Helsinki via a continuous chain of green areas.
-One of the main goals of this proposal is to also bring the beautifully rough character of the Pasila railyard up through the new high-rise district all the way to the station.
+One of the main goals of this proposal is to also bring the beautifully rough character of the Pasila railyard up through the new high-rise district and all the way to the station.
 This connection is shown primarily through landscaping; the whole main square with its stairs and pathways are laid in brick and the outdoor areas are turned into seemingly wild meadows and groves with deciduous trees and rainwater pools.
 Each individual tower has been given a specific character arising from it's content and location on the site.
 The idea is not to create one uniform sculpture, but to describe the content and uses of the buildings, be it residential uses or offices and commercial spaces.
 Spatially diverse life between the buildings is catalyzed by the low buildings bordering the open spaces, level variations, long and short vistas, and a wide selection of possible routes through the area.
 The outdoor spaces are green and intimate, yet metropolitan in nature.
-"Etelä-Pasila" has everything it takes to finally merge the area split for decades by the main railway, into a new vibrant neigborhood.

-TYPE: Design & build competition, 2017-2018, followed by development commission STATUS: In progress PROGRAM: Housing, retail, office and parking, approx. 100,000 m2 total LOCATION: Helsinki, Finland CLIENT: Skanska CDF & Skanska Talonrakennus TEAM AT ALA: Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with Harri Humppi, Ivana Nordqvist, Maria Lomiak, Jack Foisey, Anastasiia Tomka, Anniina Kortemaa and Epp Jerlei COLLABORATORS: MASU Planning (landscape design)
+"Etelä-Pasila" has everything it takes to finally merge the area split for decades by the main railway, into a new vibrant neighborhood.
+TYPE: Design & build competition, 2017-2018, followed by development commission STATUS: In progress PROGRAM: Housing, retail, office and parking, approx. 105,000 m2 total (4 towers) LOCATION: Helsinki, Finland CLIENT: Skanska CDF & Skanska Talonrakennus TEAM AT ALA: Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with Harri Humppi, Ivana Nordqvist, Sampo Honkala, Maria Lomiak, Jack Foisey, Anastasiia Tomka, Anniina Kortemaa, Epp Jerlei and Petteri Littu COLLABORATORS: MASU Planning (landscape design), Beauty & The Bit (visualizations)